githubnext/blocks-platform/README.md

 # GitHub Blocks

 > [!CAUTION]
-> Blocks was sunset on Dec 15th 2023.
+> Blocks was [sunset on Dec 15th 2023](https://gist.github.com/idan/325676d192b32f169b032fde2d866c2c).
 This repository contains the prototype platform that ran Blocks.
 Since the shutdown of Blocks, it is being made available AS-IS, for learning purposes.
-There's no support.
-We are unlikely to answer questions as we're busy with other adventures!.
+There's no support and we don't have the bandwidth to help people with questions.

 > 📣 Read this if you're part of the team creating the GitHub Blocks projects.